 Keep a clean protein in your fridge that is also low-calorie.
 It can be turkey slices, Greek yogurt or a protein powder that you trust.
 In my case, it’s always what I need to make up for in my macros!

 Take fish oil!
 It’s 100% fat and it also happens to be very good for you.

 #6: If you indulged in a treat or meal that messed up your macros…

 Keep in mind that the total number of calories stays your main priority.
 So do not go over your TDEE to make up for other missing nutrients.

 *Note that I’m not dissing Crossfit here.
 If I had a more stable life in Montreal, I would get back to going 4-5 times a week and getting back in shape super fast.
-The issue here is that I’m choosing traveling over CF because that’s what I live for, at least for now.
+The issue here is that I’m choosing travelling over CF because that’s what I live for, at least for now.
 As a freelancer, I have the unbelievable chance to work from anywhere.